richardphotolab/API-Order-docs/RESPONSE.md

 The payload is made up of an `errors` array containing a message line for each error which occurred.

-> :ok_hand: In most circumstances service errors generate only one message line
+> :pushpin: In most circumstances service errors generate only one message line

 _object_
 Field | Type | Description